rgilks/royal-game-of-ur-cli/README.md

 - `strategy-B`: Strategy for Player B
 - `debug`: Enable debug mode (true/false)
 - `show`: Show game state (true/false)
-- `parallel`: Number of parallel threads to use
+- `parallel`: Number of parallel threads to use (Clojure only; nbb runs sequentially)
 - `validate`: Enable validation of the board after each move (true/false)

 Strategy-specific parameters can be set using the format `strategy-X-param=value`, where X is A or B, and param is the parameter name.